n1ckfg/ofxOrbbecAstra/README.md

 ## Setup

 The Astra SDK is bundled in the `libs` folder and does not require a separate download or installation.

 ### Linux
+Use the Project manager to create a project that uses this addon.
+Add this line to your qtCreator .qbs file: `cpp.rpaths: ["./libs"]` Create the `bin\libs` folder if it does not exist.
 Copy all files from the `libs/astra/lib/linux64/` folder into the `bin\libs` folder.
-Create the `bin\libs` folder if it does not exist.

 ### Windows
+Use the Project manager to create a project that uses this addon.

 ### Mac OS
+Use the Project manager to create a project that uses this addon.
+Edit the XCode project settings according to the two screnshots in the `docs` folder of this repository

 ## Support